Health effects of radon: Epidemiology studies of domestic exposures

 The most elaborate case-control epidemiologic radon study performed by R. William Field and colleagues identified a 50% increased lung cancer risk with prolonged radon exposure at the EPA's action level of 4 pCi/L. Iowa has the highest average radon concentrations in the United States and a very stable population which added to the strength of the study.
 For that study, the odds ratio was found to be increased slightly above the confidence interval (95% CI) for cumulative radon exposures above 17 WLM (6.2 pC/L=230 Bq/m3 and above).

 The results of a methodical ten-year-long, case-controlled study of residential radon exposure in Worcester County, Massachusetts, found an apparent 60% reduction in lung cancer risk amongst people exposed to low levels (0–150 Bq/m3) of radon gas; levels typically encountered in 90% of American homes—an apparent support for the idea of radiation hormesis.
 In that study, a significant result (95% CI) was obtained for the 75–150 Bq/m3 category.

 The study paid close attention to the cohort's levels of smoking, occupational exposure to carcinogens and education attainment.
 However, unlike the majority of the residential radon studies, the study was not population-based.
 Errors in retrospective exposure assessment could not be ruled out in the finding at low levels.
 Other studies into the effects of domestic radon exposure have not reported a hormetic effect; including for example the respected "Iowa Radon Lung Cancer Study" of Field et al. (2000), which also used sophisticated radon exposure dosimetry.

 Intentional exposure

 "Radon therapy" is an intentional exposure to radon via inhalation or ingestion.
 Nevertheless, epidemiological evidence shows a clear link between breathing high concentrations of radon and incidence of lung cancer.

 Arthritis

 In the late 20th century and early 21st century, some "health mines" were established in Basin, Montana, which attracted people seeking relief from health problems such as arthritis through limited exposure to radioactive mine water and radon.
 The practice is controversial because of the well-documented ill effects of high-dose radiation on the body.
-Radon has been alleged to induce beneficial long-term effects, although proper clinical trials have not been performed.
+Pseudoscientific doctors claim beneficial long-term effects, although proper clinical trials have not been performed.
+The claim of the study is of concern as the authors excluded results from patients requiring cortisone injections as a result of exacerbation of their arthritis during the course of treatment.
+This study also assumes 60 patients represents all patients.
+This study also did not record if any patients took NSAID medications (e.g., ibuprofen or naproxen).
+The study also claims that the therapeutic benefit comes from the "integration of radon into the skin".